semtu/Automatic-data-source-collector/README.md

 # Automatic data source collector (foreign articles)

-Not all papers are written in English.
-Create a web crawler that can:
+A web crawler for Pubmed:
 -take a disease name as input
 -find articles on the disease name in a foreign language (preferably from Pubmed) -translate their title and body paragraphs to English.